nyvyn/nyvyn.github.io/_notes/2024-05-08-ai-that-can-learn.markdown

 allows for rapid adjustments in response to new information while maintaining the integrity and stability of the core model.

-## Lifelong and Continual Learning
+## Lifelong and continual learning

 When LLMs can continually learn, they transition from being static entities to dynamic systems that evolve over time.
 Lifelong and continual learning paradigms are designed to enable LLMs to accumulate knowledge continuously, adjust to